 6. Pick a date

-If you want to avoid getting married on the most popular wedding day of the year, choose any date other than the Saturday of Canada day weekend.
+If you want to avoid getting married on the most popular wedding day of the year, choose any date other than the Saturday of Canada Day weekend.
+Try to avoid any other major holidays too.
+They’ll affect logistical things like venue costs, travel, and guest availability.

 7. Reserve your venues.

-Good photography and videography help you relieve your special day over and over again!
-If your budget does not permit a professional photographer or videographer, ask talented friends to step in and help.
+Good photography and videography help you relive your special day over and over again!
+If your budget does not permit a professional photographer or videographer, ask talented friends or family members to step in and help.
+They know you better than anyone else and will be able to capture candid moments.

 9. Book an officiant